-Supplementary: Unfortunately there is not time to talk about security and network protocols in CSci551.
+Unfortunately there is not time to talk about security and network protocols in CSci551.
 CSci555 provides a good coverage of security from an operating systems perspective.
-Students not taking that course may be interested in these supplementary papers and topics:
+These papers from that course provide some background on security fundamentals: [Voydock83a, Needham78a, Freier96a]